 Studies and statistics paint a picture that stress, depression and anxiety affect significant numbers of youth across the country and Whitehorse is no exception.
-The pandemic’s wide-reaching disruption to the education, work and social lives of young people has highlighted the need for mental health services close to home.
+The mental health impacts of the COVID-19 pandemic will continue to emerge for many years to come.

 Facts and figures